César Tovar: Minor leagues

 Tovar was born and raised in Caracas, Venezuela, where as a child, he shined shoes to earn extra income for his family.
 At the age of 15, he befriended Gus Gil, another Venezuelan who went on to play in Major League Baseball.
 In January 1959, Cincinnati Reds General Manager, Gabe Paul, attempted to sign Gil to a contract however, Gil insisted that Paul should also have Tovar sign a contract.
 Paul relented in order to make Gil agree to sign.

-Tovar began his professional baseball career when he was assigned to the Geneva Redlegs in the D-league New York–Penn League.
+Tovar began his professional baseball career when he was assigned to the Geneva Redlegs in the New York–Penn League.
 He hit .252 in 87 games as an infielder for Geneva in 1959.
 That winter, he returned to Venezuela to play for the Leones del Caracas, and won the league's rookie of the year award.

 In 1960, he played with the Missoula Timberjacks of the Pioneer League where he produced a promising .304 batting average along with 12 home runs and 68 runs batted in.
 After being selected to the league's All-Star team, he was rewarded by getting to play two games at the top level of the Reds' minor league system with the Seattle Rainiers.
 Tovar was sent back to Geneva in 1961, where he batted .338 with 19 home runs and 78 runs batted in.
 He stole 88 bases in 100 attempts to lead the league while setting a new league record for stolen bases.
 In 1962, he played for the Rocky Mount Leafs of the Carolina League, and led the league in batting with a .329 batting average along with 10 home runs and 78 runs batted in.

 The Reds had a promising second baseman in Pete Rose, who would win the 1963 National League Rookie of the Year Award, with future Gold Glover Cookie Rojas on the bench and second basemen Bobby Klaus and Gus Gil in their minor league system, there was little room left for Tovar to progress.
 The Reds sent him on loan to play for the Minnesota Twins minor league affiliate, the Dallas-Fort Worth Rangers.
+Tovar first met his future manager Billy Martin at spring training in 1963 where Martin was working as a minor-league instructor.
+Martin took a liking to Tovar's aggressiveness on the base paths and took him under his wing.
+He also met future Hall of Fame member Tony Oliva in 1963 and the two became friends and later became roommates for seven years while playing for the Twins.

 In 1964, Tovar returned to the Reds organization, where he played for the San Diego Padres of the Pacific Coast League.
 He helped the Padres win the league championship by hitting for a .275 average with 7 home runs and 52 runs batted in, while playing as a third baseman, shortstop, second baseman, and as an outfielder.